j-abc/cs375/2017/assignment1/README.md

 ### Part 1
 - Implement 1-Stream Variant of AlexNet (tfutils.model.alexnet ?)
 [DONE]
-- Implement one or more smaller variants of deep neural network, with fewer layers and fewer filters per layer (LeNet adapted to ImageNet)
+- Implement one or more smaller variants of deep neural network, with fewer layers and fewer filters per layer (LeNet adapted to ImageNet) [DONE]
 - Implement Inception v3 or VGG
-- implement a hard-coded 1-layer CNN where the filter kernels are a fixed (untrained) Gabor filterbank, implemented as a Tensorflow model.
+- implement a hard-coded 1-layer CNN where the filter kernels are a fixed (untrained) Gabor filterbank, implemented as a Tensorflow model.[DONE]
 - Edit `train_imagenet.py` (basically configuration).
 [DONE]

 ### Part 2